Northwestern Health Sciences University: Campus

-Students

-Currently 941 students are taking classes at Northwestern.
-The chiropractic program has 683 students; the acupuncture and Chinese medicine program has 112, and the massage therapy program 64 students.

-Fifty-two percent of students on campus are female.
-In the acupuncture and Chinese medicine program, 78 percent of students are female; in the chiropractic program, 45 percent, and in the massage therapy program, 88 percent.

-Nine percent of students on campus are a minority or non-resident alien.
-In the acupuncture and Chinese medicine program, 9 percent of students are a minority or non-resident alien; in the chiropractic program, 7.7 percent, and in the massage therapy program, 9 percent.

-Currently 56 percent of students are from Minnesota.
-Other states with a significant number of students attending Northwestern include Wisconsin (13 percent), North Dakota (7.5 percent), South Dakota (5.6 percent), and Iowa (3 percent).
-A total of 27 states are represented at Northwestern.

-The average age of chiropractic students is 25.88.
-The average age for acupuncture and Chinese medicine students is 31.69.
-The average age for massage therapy students is 27.54.

 Student activities

 Northwestern Health Sciences University has numerous student clubs and organizations, which comprise groups of students who share a common interest, either social or professional.
-The organizations reflect a wide range of interests, including an array of professional, political, social and recreational groups.
-Included among these many organizations are networks for international students and women students, opportunities for public speaking and engagement in public affairs, as well as the study of chiropractic methods and philosophy.
+The organizations reflect a wide range of interests, including an array of professional, social and recreational groups.
+Included among these many organizations are networks for international students and women students, opportunities for public speaking and engagement in public affairs.
 These organizations provide ready opportunities for participation in these and other special interests, and for personal and professional growth.
 The university also provides and sponsors extracurricular clubs and activities throughout the year including aerobics, baseball, basketball, soccer, mountain biking, skiing, and martial arts.

 Research

 Northwestern Health Sciences University's Wolfe-Harris Center for Clinical Studies, located on the Bloomington campus, houses a natural health care research center.
 The center's two newest studies, focusing on back-related leg pain and integrative care for low back pain, pushed the university over the $7 million mark in total funding from federal agencies over the institutions entire history (since 1941).
 In addition, Northwestern Health Sciences University's research efforts are now being expanded to the other academic programs on campus.
-A limited study was conducted in 2006 in the teaching clinic of the College of Acupuncture and Chinese Medicine, and the Center recently completed a pilot study of massage therapy for tension headaches.